matthewhefner/Skillset-Demonstrations/README.md

 Java Work
 ---------

-Here you will find two distinctly different entries:
+Here you will find two distinct entries:

--   The first is a collection of implementations of Data Structures, Algorithms, and various other fundamental theoretical Computer Science concepts.
+-   Written over the duration of a course in Data Structures, the *Data Structures* folder contains implementations, demonstrations and experiments with various data structures and algorithms.

--   The second is a collection of Java code written mostly with the Processing Java API.
+-   The *Games and Fun* folder is a collection of Java code written mostly with the Processing Java API.
 Consequently, these will generally not run as standalone programs.
-They are intended only as demonstrations of my code writing ability.
+They are intended only as demonstrations of my code writing ability and interest in fractals, cellular automata, and agent based modeling.
+Some of the projects in this folder are still under development and are updated regularly.

 JavaScript Games
 ----------------